 - Written by Herzliya Conference

-For a complete schedule and further updates log onto: www.herzliyaconference.org/eng
+For more information and a complete schedule (subject to change) log onto: www.herzliyaconference.org/eng

 The Herzliya Conference is the flagship of the Institute of Policy and Strategy (IPS) at the Lauder School of Government of IDC Herzliya.
 The Herzliya Conference addresses Israel’s national agenda by encouraging public debate and influencing the country’s public policy planning.
 This is achieved through convening Israeli and international elite policy makers, conducting cutting edge research, fostering a global network of contacts in a public forum by attracting the best and the brightest to take part in the conference and its discussions.

 The most dangerous place in the world for journalists is the Middle East.
 The iron-fisted rule Hamas has on the Gaza Strip provides a powerful example of what happens when the press is not free to report what they see and hear.
 Israel is the only country in the region with a free press.

 The United Nations Security Council (May 27, 2015) unanimously adopted a resolution condemning all violations and abuses committed against journalists and strongly deploring impunity for such acts.

 Israel Ambassador David Roet addressed the high-level meeting: